Santino-vg/Sales---Excel---Analysis./README.md

-Pizza Sales Dashboard
+Pizza Sales Analysis:

 A professional Excel dashboard for analyzing pizza sales performance, order behavior, and product popularity across time, size, location, and payment method.

-Overview
+Overview:

 This project presents an interactive sales dashboard built in Microsoft Excel.
 It consolidates key business metrics into a clean visual interface so that stakeholders can quickly understand order volume, delivery performance, customer preferences, and market demand.

 The dashboard is designed for fast decision-making and simple exploration using slicers for month, payment method, and location.

-Key Objectives
+Key Objectives:

-Track overall sales and order performance
+* Track overall sales and order performance

-Identify trends across months
+* Identify trends across months

-Understand customer preferences by pizza size and type
+* Understand customer preferences by pizza size and type

-Compare performance across locations
+* Compare performance across locations

-Evaluate operational metrics such as delivery delay and distance
+* Evaluate operational metrics such as delivery delay and distance

-Dashboard Highlights
+Dashboard Highlights:

-KPI Summary Cards for high-level performance tracking
+* KPI Summary Cards for high-level performance tracking

-Interactive Slicers for filtering by month, payment method, and location
+* Interactive Slicers for filtering by month, payment method, and location

-Orders by Pizza Size visualization
+* Orders by Pizza Size visualization

-Monthly Order Trend chart
+* Monthly Order Trend chart

-Pizza Popularity by Type chart
+* Pizza Popularity by Type chart

-Market Demand by Pizza Size chart
+* Market Demand by Pizza Size chart

-Clear layout for quick analysis and executive reporting
+* Clear layout for quick analysis and executive reporting

-Key Metrics Included
+Key Metrics Included:

-Total Orders
+* Total Orders

-Average Delivery Duration
+* Average Delivery Duration

-Total Delayed Orders
+* Total Delayed Orders

-Average Distance per Delivery
+* Average Distance per Delivery

-Visualizations
+Visualizations:

 The dashboard includes the following charts: